 Blood Carbon Dioxide

-Blood oxygen content is a secondary influence on respiratory rate.
+Blood oxygen content exerts a secondary influence on respiratory rate.
 Normally, the blood oxygen level is 80 to 100 mmHg.
 Respiratory rate is stimulated if it drops below 50.
-A blood oxygen level below 50 is extremely low, which is why this respiratory control is of secondary importance compared to other controls.
+A blood oxygen level below 50 is extremely low, which is why this respiratory control is of secondary importance compared to other mechanisms of respiratory rate regulation.

 Drugs and Alcohol

 Certain prescription drugs, such as narcotic pain relievers and sedatives, and the street drug heroin can depress the activity of the respiratory rhythmicity center in the brainstem.
-High levels of alcohol have the same effect.
+A high blood alcohol level has the same effect.
 People with acute alcohol poisoning frequently must be hospitalized to mechanically support their breathing.
 Drug and alcohol-related depression of respiratory rate can cause respiratory arrest, the most common cause of death in alcohol poisoning and narcotic drug overdose.

 - Journal of Physiology: The Ventilatory Responsiveness to CO2 below Eupnoea as a Determinant of Ventilatory Stability in Sleep

 - Human Physiology, 6th Edition: Respiratory Physiology